Marlpits Lane, Honiton, Devon, EX14 2NY

 Improving Clinical Care in Diabetes (ICCD)

 This study aims to find out why diabetes, and its associated complications, progress quickly in some patients and much slower in others.
 Taking part will involve some questions about you and your diabetes.
 Take part by email, phone, in person or via post.
 For more information call the study team on 01392 408181 or email rdug.ResearchReferrals@nhs.net.
-You can also click here for more information.
+See further information about ICCD.